 Preprocessing & Lexical parsing × Preprocessing Sentence and Replace graphs should not be applied on tagged texts.
 Tokenizing The text is automatically tokenized.
-This operation is language-dependant, so that Unitex can handle languages with special spacing rules.
+This operation is language-depen idant, so that Unitex can handle languages with special spacing rules.
 Lexical Parsing ✓ Apply All default Dictionaries GO!
-Analyse unknown words as free compound words (this option Cancel but tokenize text is available only for Dutch, German, Norwegian & Russian) Construct Text Automaton Cancel and close text
+Analyse unknown words as free compound words (this option Cancel but tokenize text is available only for Dutch, German, Norwegian & Russian) Cancer but tokenize text Construct Text Automaton Cancel and close text